Ken Turner (Australian footballer)

-Ken Turner (30 June 1935 – 11 February 2022) was a former Australian rules footballer who played with Collingwood in the VFL.
+Ken Turner (30 June 1935 – 11 February 2022) was an Australian rules footballer who played with Collingwood in the VFL.
 He is the father of Australian Rules footballer Jamie Turner, who also played with Collingwood.
 He was a cousin of former test cricketer Graham Yallop, nephew of Stan Yates and was a cousin of murdered lawyer Keith William Allan.

 Turner usually played on either the half forward flank or as a wingman.
 He was a member of Collingwood's premiership side in 1958 and represented Victoria at interstate football seven times during his career.